ablschools/data_scientist_challenge/README.md

 * They may want to reuse some of your analyses.
 * They (or you) might need to do something similar in the near future.
 * They will certainly want to make use of the same data.
 * They don't have a license for paid statistical software like SAS, SPSS or Stata.
-Please use something free like Python, R or SQL.
+Please use something free like Python or R.

 Once you have completed your solution, please email your answers and code attachments to codechallenge@ablschools.com.
 If you have any questions about the challenge or submission process, feel free to email us.